PandABlocks/PandABlocks-rootfs/docs/building.rst

 ~~~~~~~

 The rootfs requires a long list of dependencies that are freely available on the
 web.
+They are installed in the pandablocks-dev-container and you can download them
-You can download them using the script located in this repo:
+using the script located in this repo:

 https://github.com/PandABlocks/PandABlocks-rootfs/blob/master/.github/scripts/tar-files.sh

+If they are unavailable from their sources for any reason, the latest version
+used for a rootfs build can be found in the releases_ page for this repo.

 They consist of the following sources, listed below with their MD5 checksums::